MicrosoftDocs/bing-docs/bing-docs/bing-image-search/quickstarts/rest/ruby.md

 ms.author: scottwhi
 ---

-# Quickstart: Search for images using the Bing Image Search REST API and Ruby
+# Quickstart: Search for images using Bing Image Search REST API and Ruby

-Use this quickstart to make your first call to the Bing Image Search API and receive a JSON response.
+Use this quickstart to make your first call to Bing Image Search API and receive a JSON response.
 This simple Ruby application sends a search query to the API and displays the raw results.

 Although this application is written in Ruby, the API is a RESTful Web service compatible with most programming languages.